Businessman charged in dramatic duping of Broadway "Rebecca"

 Mark Hotton "faked lives, faked companies and even staged a fake death, pretending that one imaginary investor had suddenly died of malaria," Manhattan U.S. Attorney Preet Bharara said in a statement.

-Hotton, 46, a stockbroker and businessman, was charged with two counts of wire fraud in his financing scheme for the $12 million "Rebecca: The Musical".
+Hotton, 46, a stockbroker and businessman, was charged with two counts of wire fraud in his financing scheme for the $12 million (7.5 million pounds) "Rebecca: The Musical".
 He faces up to 20 years in prison for each count if convicted.

 Bharara called the fraud "stranger-than-fiction" in bringing a case against Hotton that involves the sort of deceit and mysterious characters that helped make "Rebecca" a popular novel and Oscar-winning film.